 Blue Sky Institute

-The Blue Sky Institute (BSI or Blue Sky) harnesses the skills and resources of Boise State University to create cross-disciplinary and cross-sector partnerships to positively impact the community’s most entrenched social problems at a systems level.
+The Blue Sky Institute (also known as BSI or Blue Sky) harnesses the knowledge, skills and resources of Boise State University to:

 AREAS OF IMPACT